maptimelex/odysseyjs/README.md

 This is the URL used to access the basemap tiles used in your map.
 This leads us to option two

 #### 2. Add whatever basemap you want!
 There is a wide variety of basemaps publicly and freely available for you to use.
-To add a basemap from outside OdysseyJS you need to
+To add a basemap from outside OdysseyJS you need to:

 1. Find the basemap URL
 2. Insert the basemap code into your header: ```-baseurl: "<basemap URL>"```